FahadBinQaiser/FahadBinQaiser/Readme.md

-## Fahad Bin Qaiser - Frontend Developer
+## Fahad Bin Qaiser - Frontend and Full-stack Developer
-Next.JS && React && Tailwind CSS | UI-Expert | Co-Founder of Magneto
+Ruby on Rails && React.JS && Tailwind CSS | UI-Expert | Co-Founder of Magneto

 ---

 I'm Fahad, a frontend developer for the past 2 years.
 I began my coding journey on 21 May 2023.

-I help businesses and personal brands by building
+I build Landing pages that help Saas teams convert in 5 seconds.
-responsive websites and landing pages.
+Design, development, and copy done for you to bring leads.

 My work is deep down in CODE.
 I also have a strong eye for design.